osstech-jp/nginx-mod-am/README.md

 2. Setup extlib

- You can download Agent SDK here: https://forgerock.org/downloads/openam-builds/
+ You can download the Agent SDK here: https://forgerock.org/downloads/openam-builds/

  ~~~